boblauer/cachegoose/README.md

 ```
 Important:

-If you are using Mongoose 4.x or below, you need to use version 4.1 of this library.
+If you are using Mongoose 4.x or below, you need to use version 4.0.1 of this library.
+This is due to Mongoose 5.x no longer having a custom Promise solution (which previous version of this library relied upon). - https://github.com/Automattic/mongoose/issues/2917
 ```

 ## Usage ##